-This project will test the sufficiency of material performance of CAM SEAs for use in bridge columns.
-The project addresses a high priority need of state highway agencies as the functionality of transportation infrastructure is essential following an earthquake.
+Product Pay-Off Potential This project will test the sufficiency of material performance of CAM SEAs for use in bridge columns.
+The project addresses a high priority need of state highway agencies, as the functionality of transportation infrastructure is essential following an earthquake.
 This project can save state highway agencies millions of dollars in direct and indirect costs should a major earthquake happen.
-With more cost-effective and easier-to-implement SEAs, the number of bridges with SEA reinforcement could increase quickly resulting in a safer and more resilient national transportation network.
-Product Transfer The project advisor board comprises several DOT engineering firms from states with high seismicity risk.
+With more cost-effective and easier-to-implement SEAs, the number of bridges with SEA reinforcement could increase quickly, resulting in a safer and more resilient national transportation network.
+Product Transfer The project advisory board comprises several DOT engineers from states with high seismicity risk.
 The research team is investigating the potential of a follow-up implementation project once the CAM SEAs have proved to perform satisfactorily under all relevant loading and environmental conditions.
 REDUCING STORMWATER RUNOFF AND POLLUTANT LOADING WITH BIOCHAR ADDITION TO HIGHWAY GREENWAYS NCHRP-IDEA Project 211 Paul Imhoff [Tel.: (302) 831-0541, Fax: (302) 831-3640, Email: imhoff@udel.edu] University of Delaware, Newark, Delaware IDEA Concept and Product In this study, the reduction of stormwater runoff by biochar amendment to the soils of highway greenways is examined.
 Biochar is a charcoal formed by combusting waste organic matter in an oxygen-limited environment.
 Amending biochar to highway soils may increase total porosity and water retention, increase soil aggregation and infiltration rate, and enhance sorption and transformation of pollutants.
 However, biochar's effect on stormwater runoff and pollutant loading reduction varies with soil type, biochar type, and time.
 In this project, the dynamic effect of biochar amendment to roadway soils across a wide range of geographic locations on increasing soil aggregation, stormwater infiltration, and runoff reduction will be monitored and tested.
 Results will guide DOTs to determine for which soils biochar amendment is a cost-effective stormwater management option.
-Project Results/Planned Investigation To evaluate biochar's effect on soil aggregation and stormwater infiltration, 15 roadway soils were selected and collected with assistance from California, Delaware, and North Carolina DOTs and the Maryland Transportation Authority (Figure 1A).
-Physicochemical analyses of the soils and preparation of the soils for laboratory testing were initiated.
-The experimental setups for these laboratory experiments were designed, and fabrication was completed for most items (Figure 1B).
-Columns will be packed with soils with and without biochar, and laboratory tests will be conducted over 6 to 10 months to assess if biochar amendment increases soil aggregation and infiltration and, if so, by how much.
-In addition, a pilot-scale highway greenway constructed at the University of Delaware Greenhouse in the previous Type 1 IDEA project (NCHRP 182) has been operating for approximately 2 years (Figure 2).
-During the past year, changes in stormwater runoff were monitored weekly using artificial storm events.
-Modeling of hydrologic behavior of these pilot-scale experiments was initiated.
-Core samples will be collected at the end of the experiments and physical, chemical, and biological analyses will be conducted to understand biochar-induced soil aggregation.
-In addition, field-scale measurements will be performed to evaluate the longevity of biochar performance on reducing stormwater runoff at an ongoing roadway test site in Delaware.
-Engineering and cost analysis of biochar-amended roadway soils will be performed.
+Project Results To evaluate biochar's effect on soil aggregation and stormwater infiltration, 12 roadway soils were collected with assistance from the California, Delaware, and North Carolina DOTs and the Maryland Transportation Authority.
+Laboratory columns were packed with soils with and without 4% mass-ratio biochar, and biweekly storm events were conducted for 20 months to assess if biochar amendment increases stormwater infiltration.
+The magnitude of steady-state effective-saturated hydraulic conductivity $(K{sat})$ , which is a measure of stormwater infiltration, varied significantly among different treatments (0.022-14.7 cm/h).
+Biochar addition increased the effective $K{sat}$ for 4 soils (33% of total), had no impact for 1 soil, and reduced the effective $K{sat}$ for 7 soils (58% of total soils).
+See Figure 1.
+A general trend was that for the soils with low effective $K{sat}$ , biochar improved the effective $K{sat}$ and for soils that already had high effective $K{sat}$ , biochar decreased effective $K{sat}$ and infiltration.
+The generally observed trend was that biochar increased $K{sat}$ for coarse-textured soils and reduced it for fine-textured soils.
+Another interesting trend was that for 8 of 12 soils, the biochar-amended soil hydrologic performance with respect to biochar-free soil improved over time, which implies that the biochar addition may benefit more over time than what is reported here.
+We also characterized biochar's effect on the important properties that can influence the soil effective $K{sat}$ .
+These properties are soil texture, bulk density and porosity, aggregate size, cracking, and swelling.
+The addition of biochar decreased soil aggregate size, swelling, and cracking and increased soil porosity.